hemankk629/incubator-singa/README.md

 * [Development Mailing List](mailto:dev-subscribe@singa.apache.org) ([Archive](http://mail-archives.apache.org/mod_mbox/singa-dev/))
 * [Commits Mailing List](mailto:commits-subscribe@singa.apache.org) ([Archive](http://mail-archives.apache.org/mod_mbox/singa-commits/))

-## This Branch
+## This Branch (lite-posit-3-0-0)

-This branch contains the code to build fat executables to be run on a posit hardware.
+This branch contains the code to build fat executables to be run on a posit hardware, starting from Apache Singa 3.0.0.

 How to run the code on an x86/64 host: